Azure Functions Premium plan

-If no events and executions occur today in the Consumption plan, your app may scale down to zero instances.
-When new events come in, a new instance needs to be specialized with your app running on it.
+When events or executions don't occur in the Consumption plan, your app may scale to zero instances.
+When new events come in, a new instance with your app running on it must be specialized.
 Specializing new instances may take some time depending on the app.
 This additional latency on the first call is often called app cold start.

-You can configure the number of pre-warmed instances in the Azure portal by selected your Function App, going to the Platform Features tab, and selecting the Scale Out options.
-In the function app edit window, pre-warmed instances is specific to that app, but the minimum and maximum instances apply to your entire plan.
+You can configure the number of always ready instances in the Azure portal by selected your Function App, going to the Platform Features tab, and selecting the Scale Out options.
+In the function app edit window, always ready instances are specific to that app.

-You can also configure pre-warmed instances for an app with the Azure CLI
+You can modify the number of pre-warmed instances for an app using the Azure CLI.

 az resource update -g <resource_group> -n <function_app_name>/config/web --set properties.preWarmedInstanceCount=<desired_prewarmed_count> --resource-type Microsoft.Web/sites